Step 2: Inspection and Water Damage Assessment

 Our Water Damage Restoration Process

 After the initial call for help is made the next step is assessment.
-The assessment is our opportunity to begin with a detailed inspection of your home or property, identifying damaged areas.
-At this point our teams are determining the scope of the damage in order to create a specific and targeted plan of action to move forward.
+The assessment is our opportunity, to begin with a detailed inspection of your home or property, identifying damaged areas.
+At this point, our teams are determining the scope of the damage in order to create a specific and targeted plan of action to move forward.

 This step isn’t overly involved but it is highly important.
-Tackling a project without understanding extent and scope is ludicrous.
+Tackling a project without understanding the extent and scope is ludicrous.

 Our SERVPRO of Weymouth and Hingham team will serve your family and business well and will be a reliable partner throughout the entire restoration process.

 We will check for the source of moisture in your home or business.
 The source must be stopped before any restoration or drying of the building can be successful.

 Identify the Type of Water

 We will identify the category and classification of water damage to ensure our professionals restore your property based on industry guidelines.
 The level of contamination of the water will affect the specific restoration processes we use.

 Survey the Extent of the Water Damage and Inspect the Premises

 We inspect and test to determine the extent of damage and how far the moisture has traveled to ensure proper and complete restoration.
 In addition, we will inspect for safety concerns that may be evident.
 If there are any safety issues like lead or asbestos, please bring them to our attention.